Rasidinansao/Mac-s-Corner---WEBSITE/README.md

 # Mac-s-Corner---WEBSITE
-Its our project defense in Human "Computer Interaction HCI" subject.
+Its our project defense in "Human Computer Interaction (HCI)" subject.
 4/26/23 - As of now I know how to construct the HTML and I need to learn more about CSS.
 To enhance more my understanding of the proper way of designing a functionable website.